OscarBackman92/Project-1-Oscar-B-ckmanv2/README.md

 Expected outcome:

-The site is responsive on all screensizes.
+The site is responsive on all screen sizes.
 Hero image not being pixelated/blurry Some horizontal is present and that's the idea.

 Result:

 As expected.
-The website is responsive to screensizes and images is working and elements is not compromized.
+The website is responsive to screen sizes and images is working and elements is not compromised.

 Tried the website on and Iphone 13 and Iphone 11 with no issues.

-### Accesibility
+### Accessibility

 [Wave Accessibility](https://wave.webaim.org/) tool was used in the later stages of development and for final testing of the deployed website to check for any aid accessibility testing.

-Testing was focused on accesibility everyone
+Testing was focused on accessibility everyone

 - All forms have associated labels or aria-labels so that this is read out on a screen reader to users who tab to form inputs
-- Color that enhance the elements on the website and instigates a hunger for waffels.
+- Color that enhance the elements on the website and instigates a hunger for waffles.
-- That all headings have apporopiate and meaningfull content
+- That all headings have appropriate and meaningful content
 - HTML page lang has been set
 - Aria labels been implemented correctly and appropriately
 - That there is an alt text to images on the website